Listening to your head, heart, and gut

 When we practice mindfulness, we’re redirecting neural activity from the reactionary part of our brains (the stress system) to the feeling and rational part (the growth system).
 In doing so, we’re training ourselves to react less to impulses, to slow down, to think and feel before we act.

 The opposite of mindfulness is multitasking, the scattering of our attention that leads to stress.
-When we’re focused, our brain gets the signal that we’re safe, which helps keep us calm and centered.
+When we’re focused, our brain gets the signal that we’re safe, which helps keep us calm and centred.
 But when we’re distracted, constantly shifting our focus, our brain believes we’re in trouble and will launch the freeze-fight-or-flight response.

 Here’s a video on what mindfulness is and how best to start a practice.